Assets and Liabilities Statement

 A lower ratio (less than 1.0), indicates that the company owner or an individual can pay off it’s debts (especially the principal amount) with his available assets.

-These ratios are used to evaluate the ability to pay the short-term obligations and to what extent.
+They also use these ratios to evaluate the ability to pay short-term obligations and to what extent.
 The most commonly used ratio is the following:

 The CURRENT RATIO: (Total Current Assets ÷ Total Current Liabilities)

-The ability to pay off its obligations that are due within one year can be measured through this.
+Financial managers can measure the ability to pay obligations due within one year using this statement.
 The higher the ratio (greater than 1.0), the better.

 Why do some stakeholders have a mandatory requirement to provide the Assets and Liability statement?

 A detailed and complete Assets and Liability Statement avoids complexity in the decision-making process.
-An assets and liability statement is also prepared where a sophisticated investor certificate is based on a net assets test.
+An assets and liabilities statement also supports a sophisticated investor certificate is based on a net assets test.
 Given that an accountant would verify the source documents this takes the burden off decision-makers and give them the confidence to approve the commercial lease, business visa application, and/or loan applications.
 If you do need an Assets and Liability statement, we have prepared numerous such statements in the past.